Cleft Lip and/or Palate Surgery

 Cleft surgery has come a long way in the past 50 years.

 Reconstructive surgery for cleft lip and/or palate has evolved over more than half a century and today's techniques and procedures have come a long way.
 Most experts agree that cleft lips should be treated within the first three to six months after birth.
 Cleft palates typically can be operated on between eight and twelve months.
 Most children with clefts undergo a series of surgeries as they grow and develop.
 Depending on the severity of their cleft and other factors, a child could undergo multiple surgeries during their first 20 years.

 Smile Train has created a video that explains essential information about safety and quality measures before, during, and immediately after surgery.
 View now in English, and contact Smile Train for availability in other languages.

-During surgery, the child will be given a general anesthetic so that they will be asleep and will not feel any pain.
+During surgery, your child will be given a general anesthetic so that they will be asleep and will not feel any pain.
 The length of the surgery will depend on the type of surgery, the child, and the treatment team.
-When the surgery is completed, they will be monitored in the Post-anesthetic Care Unit (PACU) before being transferred to the recovery ward.
+When the surgery is completed, they will be monitored in the Post-Anesthetic Care Unit (PACU) before being transferred to the recovery ward.

 The following are additional resources available to help caregivers and their children prepare physically, emotionally, and mentally for what will happen before, during, and after cleft lip and/or palate surgery.